griga23/shoe-store/terraform/README.md

  - Confluent Cloud Basic Cloud:
     - in AWS in region (eu-central-1)
  - Connectors:
-    - Datagen for products
+    - Datagen for shoe_products
-    - Datagen for customers
+    - Datagen for shoe_customers
-    - Datagen for orders
+    - Datagen for show_orders
  - Service Accounts
     - app_manager-XXXX with Role EnvironmentAdmin
     - sr-XXXX with Role EnvironmentAdmin